Year in Review - 2005

 Cape Cod & Islands (Bourne to Provincetown, and the Islands)

 - Harbor Planning - CZM plays a large role in harbor planning activities in coastal communities.
-When adopted, Municipal Harbor Plans promote water dependant uses of harbor areas.
+When adopted, Municipal Harbor Plans promote water dependent uses of harbor areas.
 In 2005, there was action on several harbor planning efforts in the Cape Cod and Islands region.
 The South Coastal Harbor Management Plan in Chatham was successfully renewed.
 Also, the Provincetown Municipal Harbor Plan was submitted for renewal, and an effort to update the town of Nantucket's decade-old locally adopted harbor plan began.

 - Dredging Study - To inform management decisions related to dredging projects, CZM, with support from the Barnstable County Department of Dredging and Woods Hole Sea Grant, developed and entered into a contract to analyze the "state of the science" associated with hydraulic dredge operations typical of those in the Cape and Islands region.